Optimal Reflection Coefficients for ASK Modulated Backscattering from Passive Tags: Problem Definition

 When activated, the tag arbitrarily backscatters the symbol $S_i$ that carries $\log_2 M$ number of bits while delivering $P_{{\rm L}i}$ to the tag.
 We denote $p_i$ as the occurrence probability of $S_i$, with $p_i \in \left[0,1\right]$ and $\sum_{i=1}^M p_i = 1$.
-Besides, we set $\mathbf{p} = \left[ p_1, p_2, ..., p_M \right]$, and $p_i \geq p_{i+1}$ without any loss of generality.
-In general, it is not necessary that each transmit symbol has the same occurrence probability.
+Furthermore, we set $\mathbf{p} = \left[ p_1, p_2, ..., p_M \right]$, and assume $p_i \geq p_{i+1}$ without any loss of generality.
+In general, it is not necessary for all transmit symbols to have equal probabilities of occurrence.
 Non-equiprobable signaling has been explored and can be advantageous~\cite{yang2013non,wei2012optimized}.
-Hence, we consider $p_i$ as application dependent constant, and the average harvested power $P_{\rm L,avg}$ delivered to the tag is given by:
+Hence, we consider $p_i$ as application dependent constant, and the average harvested power $P_{\rm L,avg}$ at the tag is given by:

-The reason that motivates $P_{\rm L,avg}$ maximization is to provide more power to the tag, which is essential in low-power and low-bandwidth applications such as backscatter-assisted IoT sensing and identification.\footnote{For a tag operating with HTT protocol, the total energy consumed for circuitry operation during backscattering comprises both the energy harvested during the energy harvesting period and the backscattering period.
-Typically, an additional reflection coefficient is set to 0 during the harvesting period to maximize energy harvesting efficiency.
-Consequently, the duty cycle is shorter, enabling more data transmission when $P_{\rm L,avg}$ is higher.} The increase in $P_{\rm L,avg}$ at the tag leads to greater harvested energy, which can be allocated to power additional sensing units, such as temperature sensors, humidity sensors, accelerometers, and cameras.
-This, in turn, allows for the collection of more data using the same resources for BackCom.
+Maximizing $P_{\rm L,avg}$ is motivated by the need to provide more power to the tag, which is crucial for low-power and low-bandwidth applications such as backscatter-assisted IoT sensing and identification.\footnote{For a tag operating with HTT protocol, the total energy consumed for circuitry operation during backscattering includes both the energy harvested during the energy harvesting phase and the backscattering phase.
+As a result, a greater $P_{\rm L,avg}$ shortens the duty cycle, allowing for increased data transmission.} The increase in $P_{\rm L,avg}$ at the tag allows it to power additional sensing units, such as temperature sensors, humidity sensors, accelerometers, and cameras.
+This, in turn, enables the collection of more data using the same resources for BackCom.
 Hence, maximizing $P_{\rm L,avg}$ is essential for optimizing the efficiency of the IoT network.